vy56D/CS283/3-ShellP1/questions.md

 - How should our custom shell handle errors from commands that fail?
 Consider cases where a command outputs both STDOUT and STDERR.
 Should we provide a way to merge them, and if so, how?

     > **Answer**: Our custom shell should print an error message and have a nonzero exit code.
 Nonzero exit indicates that an error has occurred.
 We should provide a way to merge them because this allows the regular output to be with the error output in one place.
-Merging can be done by redirecting STDERR and STDOUT to one destination.
+Merging can be done by redirecting STDERR and STDOUT to the same destination.